Gerosullivan/Pangur/context/upcoming_features.md

 - After each milestone, validate flows manually via the local Vite dev server and the Playwright MCP tool.
 - Sync `context/spec.md`, `features_archive.md`, or other battle specs as soon as functionality lands to keep design + code in lockstep.

+## Backlog

+- Cats can swap positions if next to each other.
+Counts as one move each.